 \section{Abstract}

-We obtain local regularity for minimizers of autonomous vectorial integrals of the Calculus of Variations, assuming $\psi$-growth hypothesis and imposing $\varphi$ - quasiconvexity assumptions only in asymptotic sense, both in the sub-quadratic and the super-quadratic case.
-In particular we obtain $C^{1,\alpha}$ regularity at points $x_0$ such that $Du$ is large enough around $x_0$ and clearly Lipschitz regularity on a dense set. \\ The results hold for all couple of Young functions $(\varphi,\psi)$ with $\Delta_2$ condition. \\
+We establish local regularity results for minimizers of autonomous vectorial integrals of Calculus of Variations, assuming $\psi$-growth conditions and imposing $\varphi$-quasiconvexity only in an asymptotic sense, both in the sub-quadratic and super-quadratic case.
+In particular, we obtain $C^{1,\alpha}$ regularity at points $x_0$ where $Du$ is sufficiently large in a neighborhood of $x_0$, as well as Lipschitz regularity on a dense set. \ The results hold for all pairs of Young functions $(\varphi, \psi)$ satisfying the $\Delta_2$ condition.